chetannada/Namaste-React/Chapter 02 - Igniting our App/Theory/Session 2 Theory.md

 A: `package-lock.json` file contains the information about the dependencies and their versions used in the project.
 Deleting it would cause dependencies issues in the production environment.
 So don't modify it, It's being handled automatically by NPM.

 ## Q: What is `node_modules` ?
 Is it a good idea to push that on git?
-A: `node_modules` folder like a cache for the external modules that your project depends upon.
+A: `node_modules` folder is like a cache for the external modules that your project depends upon.
 When you npm install them, they are downloaded from the web and copied into the node_modules folder and Nodejs is trained to look for them there when you import them (without a specific path).
 `Don't push node_modules`in github because it contains lots of files(more than 100 MB), it will cost you memory space.